Martin Scorsese filmography

 Martin Scorsese (born 1942) is an American film director, producer, screenwriter, actor, and film historian whose career spans more than fifty years.
-Scorsese has directed twenty-five feature length narrative films and sixteen feature-length documentary films to date.

-His films Mean Streets, Taxi Driver, Raging Bull and Goodfellas are often cited among the greatest films ever made.
+To date, Scorsese has directed twenty-six feature length narrative films, seventeen feature-length documentary films, and has co-directed one anthology film.
+His films Mean Streets (1973), Taxi Driver (1976), Raging Bull (1980), and Goodfellas (1990) are often cited among the greatest films ever made and established himself as one of the most respected directors of all time.
+He became known for his collaborations with actors Robert De Niro and Leonardo DiCaprio.